 All our exams are prepared by our Testing Unit in-house.
 There are four instructors in the Testing Unit and each instructor is responsible for one level.
 The instructors work on highly protected and updated computers with antivirus programs.
 Each computer has a password and only the instructor using that computer and the administration know that password.
-The office which the Testing Unit uses is at in Block A where there are no classrooms, which means students do not have easy access to that building.
+The office which the Testing Unit uses is at the heart of the building on the same floor with the administration.
 Neither the administration nor any other unauthorized instructor can enter that office when there is nobody from the Testing Unit around.